Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 The authorities can check the activity – products or services – on which the infringing trademark is used before taking action.

-Before taking any legal action against trademark infringement, the applicant must first consider whether there is an infringement case or not.
-Intellectual property laws can be tricky to understand; therefore, groundless threats of trademark infringement are getting quite common.
+Before taking any legal action against brand logo infringement, the applicant must consider whether there is an infringement case.
+Intellectual property laws can be tricky to understand; therefore, groundless threats of brand logo infringement are getting quite common.
 Therefore, there is a need to understand which cases should not be considered Infringement in India:

 The trademark in question has not been used in any way that can damage the reputation or the distinct character of the trademark.